chribonn/TKinter_Spinbox/README.md

 This repository borrows the code repository [Password Generator GUI written in Python using the TKinter module](https://github.com/chribonn/PasswordGeneratorPython).
 It explains how one can programmatically make the Spinbox control function correctly with a numeric range both visually and operationally.
 It also opens a discussion on this control to make it more efficient.

+This article and the source code can be downloaded from: [Github](https://github.com/chribonn/TKinter_Spinbox)

 ## TKinter's Spinbox control

 ![Spinbox Control](Assets/Spinbox.png)